pschool-in/curriculum/grammar/6-8/tenses-8.md

 I saw into the bus, but looked none.
 He works hard lest he should not fail.
 Our hen has given ten eggs.
-He fell off the roof and died.
+He fell off the roof and injure.
 ```